RouEmpire/the-creative-media-note/pages/SEO.md

 		- David Filo
 	- In Yahoo, Developers have too submit it to Yahoo, so it can be appear in Yahoo Search Engine
 	- Yahoo has a large repository/database of the submitted website
-	- Yahoo focus on website content, like if there are keyword (That users searched) in website appears 100 times
+	- Yahoo focus on website content, like if there are keyword (That users searched) in website appears 100 times, it'll be a higher rank (This led to a bad search result)
 - Google #card
   id:: 663e4a91-3b57-44e2-89fc-a08be2847290
 	- Google was founded by 2 Standford University Student in year 1996